 When I grow up I want to be a cowboy.
 And if I can’t be a cowboy, I’ll be a concubine.
 No wonder my school careers adviser soon washed her hands of me (after once daring to suggest I become a bricklayer).
 I’d read all the books and knew that a concubine’s life was charmed.
 Full of sensuous clothing that floated behind them as they ran bare-foot through jasmine scented gardens; exotic perfumes that would entice men from miles around only to be scorned at the final hurdle; delicious feasts, a bit of court intrigue to keep them on their toes, and the attentions of the richest (and of course most handsome) man in the kingdom.
 What more could a girl want?

-So it was with some excitement that I announced to Hubbie we were going to visit the home of the Sultans.
+So it was with some excitement that I announced to Hubbie we were going to visit the home of the Sultans at Topkapi Palace.
 Having never had a life-long ambition to be a Eunuch, and been subjected to far too many renditions of Sultans of Swing over the years, he managed to contain his euphoria and tagged along acceptingly.